Equestrian Order of the Holy Sepulchre of Jerusalem

 Make your way to your local airport where you will board your overnight flight.
 Your meals are served on board.

-Day 2, Thursday, April 7: Arrive in Tel Aviv - Sea of Galilee
+Day 2, Thursday, April 7: Arrive in Tel Aviv - Tiberias

-Upon arrival in Tel Aviv, you will be met by the 206 Tours representative and transfer to the famous Scot’s Hotel, a Five Star Hotel located steps from the Sea of Galilee.
+Upon arrival in Tel Aviv, you will be met by your 206 Tours Representative and transfer to the Brand New - Magdala Center Hotel.
 You will have some free time to spend at your own leisure.
-In the evening, you will make your way for the "Welcome Drink Reception", followed by dinner.
+In the evening, you will make your way for Mass, a “Welcome Drink Reception”, followed by dinner.
 Return to your room for a restful nights sleep.

-Day 3, Friday, April 8: Cana - Nazareth - Caesarea - Haifa - Sea of Galilee
+Day 3, Friday, April 8: Tiberias - Cana - Nazareth - Caesarea - Haifa - Tiberias

 Theme: The Annunciation

-*Wedding Vows in Cana: Each couple will receive a "Special" Certificate to commemorate the ceremony.
+*For the Wedding Vows taking place in Cana: Each couple will receive a "Special" Certificate to commemorate the ceremony.

-Day 4, Saturday, April 9: Tiberias: Banias - Sea of Galilee
+Day 4, Saturday, April 9: Tiberias - Banias – Capernaum – Tabgha – Peter’s Primacy

 Theme: The Ministry of Christ in the Galilee